pyscaffold/pyscaffold/docs/features.rst

 .. warning::

-    *experimental feature* - Pipenv support is experimental and might change in the future
+    *Experimental Feature* - Pipenv support is experimental and might change in the future